Army–Navy Game

-The Army–Navy Game is one of the most traditional and enduring rivalries in college football.
-It has been frequently attended by the President of the United States.
+Branded as "America's Game," the Army–Navy Game is one of the most traditional and enduring rivalries in college football.
+It has been frequently attended by the president of the United States.
 The game has been nationally televised each year since 1945 on either ABC, CBS, or NBC.
-CBS has televised the game since 1996 and has the rights to the broadcast through 2038.
+Since 1996, CBS has televised the game exclusively, and it has the rights to the broadcast through 2038.
 The December 2024 announcement of CBS Sports' extension will also give their international channels rights in the United Kingdom and Australia.
-Instant replay made its American debut in the 1963 Army–Navy game.
+Instant replay made its American debut on CBS in the 1963 Army–Navy game.
 Since 2009, the game has been held on the second Saturday of December and following FBS conference championship weekend.
-The game has been primarily played in Philadelphia, but the game has also been held in multiple locations including the New York area, the Baltimore–Washington area, Chicago, Pasadena, California and the Boston area.
+The game has been primarily played in Philadelphia, but the game has also been held in multiple locations including the New York area, the Baltimore–Washington area, Chicago, Pasadena, and the Boston area.